Why and How to Publish Salesforce Applications (4 Basic Steps)

 - write down an installation and user guide, add an organization in the Community partner portal in the Publishing section containing the managed package with the application,

-- create a new app listing, and from March 2017 also get confirmation that the app is the so-called Lightning Ready (one of the conditions for starting a security review!).
+- create a new app listing, and from March 2017, also get confirmation that the app is the so-called Lightning Ready (one of the conditions for starting a security review!).
 The only prerequisite for this is to do the app 100% work in all user cases in the new Lightning Experience user environment.
-After verification and possible editing of the application, it is enough to submit a case (the exact wording is available in the Salesforce documentation) with an AppExchange listing link where you need to have uploaded screenshots of the app as shown in Lightning Experience.
-The Lightning Ready label is awarded on a weekly basis, which is important to follow, as it may unexpectedly delay the starting the security review.
+After verification and possible editing of the application, it is enough to submit a claim (the exact wording is available in the Salesforce documentation) with an AppExchange listing link where you need to have uploaded screenshots of the app as shown in Lightning Experience.
+The Lightning Ready label is awarded weekly, which is essential to follow, as it may unexpectedly delay the starting the security review.

 It should be remembered that this tool is not 100% and that it does not identify any security problems does not mean that there are no false negatives in the code.
 Likewise, it may happen that it marks the problematic part of the system, which is correct (false positives).
 The output of the security scanner is the document that needs to be attached to the security review, and if some errors are considered by the developer to be false positives, the “False Positives Document” (bugs description document, the relevant part of the code, and the explanation of how the security is treated) must be prepared and attached.

 If the developer is no longer aware of other security bugs, it is time to send a package for the security review through the Partner Community portal.
 In addition to the above documents, you need to configure and make available an organization with a test application installed to the test team.
 In our case, we have also included the User Guide, in the spirit of the recommendation that if in doubt, delivering extra documents is better rather than if the testing team is missing them.